Papa was stupid.

 Why wouldn’t we be?

-So mama settled for forty days, since that was the way things were done, though she would have settled for none.
+So Mama settled for forty days, since that was the way things were done, though she would have settled for none.
 She was tired of all the stares and the whispers behind her back.
 The dead man in the closed casket, long buried in the family plot of his family, had received less judgment than she was receiving now.
-Some said it was her fault that his eyes wandered, and that if she had only been a good wife, he would never have strayed.
-Hence, he would never have died the way he did.
+Some said it was her fault that his dick wandered, and that if she had only been a good wife, he would never have strayed.
+He would never have died the way he did.

 The floor was ice cold.